hl7au/au-fhir-pd/pages/_includes/au-pd-location-search.md

 `GET [base]/Location?address-state=VIC`

+*Support:*
-*Support:* SHOULD support search Location by address parts address-postalcode, address-city, address-state.
+* SHOULD support search Location by address parts address-postalcode, address-city, address-state.
+* SHOULD support basic **param=[string]** search which is case and accent-insensitive search;  field equals or starts with the string value.

 *Implementation Notes:*
 [(how to search by token)]